 Life by the Indian roads often comes to an abrupt end under the wheels.
-The luckier ones who survive are due to the timely & emergency efforts.
-An active response team of JBF is one such group of dedicated people who is ready to help the needy & provide service to the extent possible.
+The luckier ones survive due to the timely & emergency efforts.
+An Active Response Team of JBF is one such group of dedicated people, ready to

-JBF Mobile Clinics have been a source of great healing for cattle of Kotla Mubarakpur in Delhi & canine population of Guwahati, Assam.
+JBF Mobile Clinics have been a great source of healing for cattle of Kotla Mubarakpur in Delhi and the canine population of Guwahati, Assam.

 The Rescue groups are mainly divided into three broad categories:

 Mobile Cattle Clinic (MCC), DELHI: The Mobile Cattle Clinic (MCC) was started in Delhi on 2003 with a small group that has expanded over the years through goodwill and word-of-mouth.
 Team JBF consists of trained Animal Handlers who respond to numerous emergency calls to treat the animals in distress and are in need of veterinary care.
 The team specializes in handling hoof and horn injuries with precision.
 It has also trained several children and adults from the families of cattle owners in providing first aid to their cattle.
 Our team has reached over 100,000 times to animals(cow/bull/calf/heifer/buffalo) in need of veterinary care.